 Do you want to export to The United Arab Emirates?
 Start by using the Country Commercial Guide, a trusted resource for companies.

-- IDEX International Defense Exhibition (Defense), February 21-25, 2021.
+- IDEX International Defense Exhibition (Defense), March 19-23, 2023.

 While the UAE has a bright future and presents many opportunities for U.S. companies in the long term, the pandemic has dimmed prospects for growth in the short term, and the UAE market’s structural and regulatory challenges require preparation and foresight.
 These are covered in the sections discussing challenges and intellectual property rights as well as other chapters.
 Due diligence is highly recommended, as it is when doing business in any international market.
-And be wary of scams and frauds - we do receive frequent inquiries from U.S. companies solicited by alleged UAE investors that turn out to be scams.
+And be wary of scams and frauds - we receive frequent inquiries from U.S. companies solicited by alleged UAE investors that turn out to be scams.